JackBekket/Hellper/README.md

 ![alt text](https://github.com/JackBekket/hellper/blob/master/img/helper.jpg)

+# Possabilities
+- image generation
+- local-ai integration
+- langchain integration (support memory and context)
+- voice recognition and translation
+- multi-modal LLM's support  (can understand images)
+- hugginface auto-download models files
+- vectorstores and RAG integration (can chat with document collection (as QA))
+- can be used as a lib

-# We are under heavy development!
+#### We are under heavy development!
 it may work unexpectedly